Fuel Ventures SEIS Fund

 Performance of SEIS-qualifying investments per £100 (18 companies)

 Performance of Fuel SEIS Fund after launch per £100 invested (75 companies)

 Source: Fuel Ventures, as at 30 April 2023.
 Past performance is not a guide to future performance.
 The chart shows realised returns (where share proceeds have been returned to investors as cash) and unrealised returns (where cash has not yet been returned and the value of the investments is based on the manager’s own valuation methodology).
 There is no ready market for unlisted shares.
 The figures shown are net of all fees and do not include any income tax relief or loss relief.

 Risks – important

 This, like all investments available through Wealth Club, is only for experienced investors happy to make their own investment decisions without advice.

-SEIS investments are high risk so should only form part of a balanced portfolio and you should not invest money you cannot afford to lose.
-They also tend to be illiquid and hard to sell and value.
 Before you invest, please carefully read the Risks and Commitments and the offer documents to ensure you fully understand the risks.

 A summary of the main charges and savings is shown below.
 Some of these will be payable by the investor, whilst others by the investee companies.
 The investment may have additional charges and expenses: please see the provider documents, including the Key Information Document, for more details.

 |Full initial charge||5%|

 |Wealth Club initial saving||—|